samjones00/docs/docs/_documentation/autogen.md

 You can do the same for all other ServiceStack's supported languages as shown in autodto at the start of this release.

-## AutoRegister AutoGen AutoQuery Services!
+## AutoRegister AutoGen AutoQuery Services

 To recap we've now got an integrated scaffolding solution where we can quickly generate code-first AutoQuery Services and integrate them into our App to quickly build an AutoQuery Service layer around our existing database.

-But we can raise the productivity level even higher by instead of manually importing the code-generated Services into our project we just tell ServiceStack to do it for us!
+But we can raise the productivity level even higher by instead of manually importing the code-generated Services into our project we just tell ServiceStack to do it for us.

 This is what the magical `AutoRegister` flag does for us: